HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-nvenc.markdown

 ## Performance

-HandBrake supports the NVIDIA NVENC encoder but does not support the NVDEC decoder.
+HandBrake supports the NVIDIA NVENC encoder and NVDEC encoder.

 The CPU will still be used for:

-- Video decoding
+- Video decoding (If hardware decoding is turned off or unavailable)
 - All video filters
 - Audio encoding
 - HandBrake's engine, A/V sync etc